Ançã (Cantanhede): History

 Initially, Ançã was a town integrated in the territory of Coimbra.
 In 937, a document states that it would be a village regained by Christians.
 However, it was at the end of the Middle Ages, in 1371, when Fernando I of Portugal elevated Ançã to the category of village, and created the Municipality of Ançã, acquiring autonomy and granting privileges, enumerating the perks and demarcating the extent of its territory, which included the villages of Ançã, Pena, Vale de Água, Barcouço, Portunhos, S. João do Campo, Cioga do Campo and Rios Frios.
 It should be noted, however, that D. Fernando does not grant him any charter, with the town being governed by the charter of Coimbra until the granting of a new charter, during the reign of Manuel I, on 28 June 1514.

 It is around the 17th century that the Marquis of Cascais builds the important architectural heritage that still characterizes the historic center today, such as the construction of its palace and the roof of its famous fountain (dated 1674).

 In the 19th century, the municipality of Ançã was constituted by the parishes of Barcouço, Ançã, Portunhos, Pena, Cioga do Campo, Vil de Matos, São Facundo and Cidreira, reaching 4275 inhabitants in 1801.
 Soon after the French Invasions, administrative reforms were initiated at the beginning of Liberalism.
 Having a small stronghold of absolutists, the result of the landlord of the village having been under the responsibility of Queen Carlota Joaquina (mother of Miguel and well-known for her son's ideas), Ançã came to lose the county seat on 31 December 1853, the village being attached to the municipality of Cantanhede, where it still remains.
 However, it is also in this century that travelers begin to stop, in this region, to eat the famous Leitão à Bairrada and drink their famous wines.
 At the end of this century, Jaime Cortesão was born in Ançã (in 1884).

 Due to the rural exodus and emigration, in the 1960s, there was a noticeable decrease in population, and a sharp slowdown in the development of Ançã.

 In 2001, it was raised to the category of village, by Law No. 43/2001 of 12 July.
 The beginning of this century is marked by the requalification of urban space and by environmental awareness, factors that value and dynamize the place, attracting investments.
-If the municipality of Ançã had not been extinguished, it would have today a territorial area of 80.34 km² and a total population of 11 183 inhabitants.
+If the municipality of Ançã had not been extinguished, it would have today a territorial area of 80.34 km2 and a total population of 11 183 inhabitants.
 Its population density would be 139 inhabitants / km².

+In 2024, the limestone of Ançã was recognised as a World Heritage Stone.